 In times like this, the best thing to do is be patient.
 Letting your child find their own way and blossom in their own time just may be the answer to their growth.
 Either way—never give up on them!
 Eventually, kids with parents who love and nurture them, become amazing adults (and even tomatoes grow into healthy, hearty plants).

 Have you grown a garden with your kids?
-What has been your experiences?
+What have been your experiences?
 We would love to know!
 Please comment in the section below.

 Want to remember this post?
 Post, “How to Garden With Kids: 10 Simple and Amazing Steps” to your favorite Pinterest Board!

 You can plant vegetables, fruits or flowers with kids.
 The location of your garden is important.
 Do some basic research into what fruits, vegetables, and flowers will work best in your state or country and your yard area.
 Suggestions: tomatoes (need lots of sunlight), zucchini (one plant seems to produce 100s of this prolific veggie), carrots (not as easy to grow as you might think), sweet peppers, broccoli, and cucumbers (fairly easy to grow).